PaulisMatrix/paulismatrix.github.io/README.md

 # db musings
- - My personal blog about databases, distributed systems, computer science and other ramblings.
+ - My personal blog about databases, distributed systems, computer science in general and other ramblings.